 - Will ADEA AADSAS update me on the status of my application?

 - Your application status for each program is listed in the Check Status section of the application, along with the status of transcripts, test scores, and evaluations.
-ADEA AADSAS will notify you when official transcripts and evaluations are received, and when you are verified.
+ADEA AADSAS will notify you when official transcripts, evaluations, and official test scores are received, and when you are verified.

 - When will I learn about admissions decisions?
 Did I get in!?

 - Decision information will be available in the Check Status section of the application beginning on December 1, 2020.
 Note that some programs will not post decisions until later.
 You must reach out to your program(s) for any additional information on a school's admissions decisions.

 - Is there any other way to pay other than by credit card?